 Step syntax

-Write your steps in plain English, using the syntaxes described below (the words the and that are optional).
+Write your steps in plain English, using the syntaxes described below (the word the is optional).
+You can type steps in the editor or compose them in the step editing pane.

 You can use single quotes or double quotes to enclose a string.
 The string can also contain quotes, but these quotes must be a different type than the quotes enclosing the string.